On the Descriptive Complexity of Groups without Abelian Normal Subgroups: Descriptive Complexity of Semisimple Groups

-Now we show that $f$ must preserve weight.
-The identity is the unique element of weight 0, which must be sent to the identity because it is the unique element satisfying $e^2 = e$.
-The case of weight 1 is precisely Proposition~\ref{PropSocleSemisimple}.
+\begin{proof} The identity is the unique element of weight 0, which must be sent to the identity because it is the unique element $e$ satisfying $e^2 = e$.
+Otherwise Spoiler can win by pebbling the identity with 1 pebble in 1 round.
+The case of weight 1 is precisely Proposition~\ref{PropSocleSemisimple}, which needs only 4 pebbles and 3 rounds.

+Suppose for the sake of contradiction that $f$ does not preserve weight.
+Among the elements $s \in G$ such that $\wt(f(s)) \neq \wt(s)$, choose one of minimal weight $w$.
+We must have $w \geq 2$, since we have already handled the cases of weight 0 and 1.
+Furthermore, we may assume $w$ is finite; if $|\Soc(G)| \neq |\Soc(H)|$, then we may choose $G$ to be the one with larger socle, whereby some finite-weight element must get sent to an infinite-weight element, and if the socles have the same size, then since $f$ is a bijection, if it doesn't preserve the weight of some infinite-weight element, it must also map some finite-weight element to an infinite-weight element.